 An interview with UW’s Continuing Education Program

-A KUOW radio interview about the difficulty of returning after cruising for seven-years. http://kuow.org/program.php?id=22740
+A radio interview with NPR station KUOW about the difficulty of returning after cruising for seven-years.
+A new person in an old place (http://wendyhinman.com/wp-content/uploads/2018/11/WendyHinman-A-New-Person-in-an-Old-Place.mp3)

 “Dreams of freedom and adventure: For most people, they remain just that — dreams.
 For certain others, like Wendy Hinman and Garth Wilcox, such dreams are the stuff life is.
 In 2000 the couple set sail from Puget Sound for a Pacific Odyssey in their 31-foot cutter, Velella.
 Seven years later, the couple returned home.
 Along the way, they logged some 34,000 nautical miles, touched 19 countries, endured typhoons, experienced close calls with freighters, potential pirates and phantom night vessels, swam in snake and crocodile infested waters and made do without refrigeration and Internet.
 A compelling read, “Tightwads on the Loose: a Seven Year Pacific Odyssey” flows as an adventure narrative with a “you are there” flavor.
 Ms. Hinman had done plenty of professional writing before the voyage: She’s as competent with the written word as she is at sea.
 And she clearly has a sense of humor — a necessary, conjugal survival tool within the confines of a 31-foot boat small enough to prevent her husband from standing straight up.”
 Mike Dillon, Magnolia News